RishimaGupta/Recipe-Book/README.md

 * *Live Search Functionality:* Instantly filter recipes by title or ingredients with a responsive search bar. <br>
 * *Recipe Cards with Modal View:* Recipes are displayed as cards; clicking a card opens a modal showing full details with image, ingredients, and steps. <br>
 * *Persistent Storage:* All recipes are stored using `localStorage`, so they remain available even after refreshing or closing the browser. <br>
-* *Responsive Design:* Fully optimized layout that adapts beautifully to both desktop and mobile screens. <br>
 * *Smooth Page Transitions:* Delayed navigation and transition effects enhance the book-like experience when turning pages. <br>

 ## How to Use <br>